MultiSafepay/docs/content/api/other_requests/specify-vouchers.md

 ------------------
 `allow` | array of strings | optional

-An array of gateway codes for the gift cards to display to the customer.
+An array of gateway identifiers for the gift cards to display to the customer.
 If empty, no gift cards display.
 If not included, then all activated gift cards display.

-For the gateway codes, see [Payment method gateway codes](/developer/gateway-codes/).
+For a full list of gateway IDs, see [Payment method gateway IDs](/developer/gateway-ids/).

 ------------------
 `disabled` | boolean | optional